New Housing Price Index (NHPI)

 The New Housing Price Index (NHPI) is a monthly series that measures changes over time in the contractors' selling prices of new residential houses, where detailed specifications pertaining to each house remain the same between two consecutive periods.

 The New Housing Price Index (NHPI) is a monthly series that measures changes over time in the contractors' selling prices of new residential houses, where detailed specifications pertaining to each house remain the same between two consecutive periods.
+The survey covers the following dwelling types: single dwellings, semi-detached and row houses (town house and garden home).
 The survey also collects contractors' estimates of the current value (evaluated at market price) of the land.
 These estimates are independently indexed to provide the published series for land.
 The residual, (total selling price less land value), which mainly relates to the current cost of the structure is also independently indexed and is presented as the estimated house series.

 The NHPI is used by housing economists, universities and the general public to track and comprehend events and trends in this important component of the construction sector.
 Within Statistics Canada, components of these series are used in the calculation of some elements of the Consumer Price Index.
 In addition, the series are used by the Canadian System of National Accounts in deflating the value of the national housing stock.
 Due to the level of geographic detail provided and the sensitivity to changes in supply and demand, the NHPI series are of particular interest to the real estate industry for comparison with changes in values of houses sold in the resale market.
 The information provided by the NHPI is also useful to building contractors, market analysts interested in housing policy, suppliers and manufacturers of building products, insurance companies, federal government agencies such as Canada Mortgage and Housing Corporation (C.M.H.C.), and provincial and municipal housing agencies responsible for housing policy.